Illusion vs. Reality: How’s Your Reality Testing?

 No again.

-This became clear to me when I returned from junior year abroad and spoke with other students who had gone away.
+This became clear when I returned from my junior year abroad and spoke with other students who had gone away.

-Yes, I probably did speak Chinese better than most of them, but my year might as well have been spent stateside for all the socializing I didn’t do and cultural experiences I didn’t try.
+Yes, I probably did speak Chinese better than most, but my year might as well have been spent stateside for all the socializing and cultural experiences I missed.

-And to top it all off, I almost didn’t graduate because it turned out that going away for a year gave me too many credits in my major – not enough variety to qualify as a liberal arts education!
+It turned out that going away for a year gave me too many credits in my major – not enough variety to qualify for a liberal arts education!

 (Thanks to the high school English teacher who insisted I take the AP test even though I eschewed his class for yet another language for making it possible to graduate after all.)

-I became an integrative nutrition health coach at the age of 50 – after three other career tracks and almost 20 years of being the “portable spouse,” which often means working a lot of jobs but never settling in a career.
+I became an integrative nutrition health coach at 50 – after three other career tracks and almost 20 years of being the “portable spouse.”

 As an adult, I’m firmly in the camp of Catherine Pearlman, whose Huffington Post piece generated a lot of discussion about where (and whether) kids go to college: I really don’t care where my children go to college.

-I can’t say for certain that my education played a role in me getting or not getting a job.
+I can’t say for certain that my education played a role in my getting or not getting a job.

 And honestly, the two “lesser” degrees I received have brought me the most joy and fulfillment.

-But if you’re an adult in a child’s life, if you’re in someone else’s “village,” there are two ways to encourage good reality testing:
+But if you’re an adult in a child’s life or someone else’s “village,” there are two ways to encourage good reality testing.

 1. Play the camera game.

-We are so used to assuming that our perception of reality is reality that we don’t recognize how much we bring to that perception, how many layers of past experience we pour on.
+We are so used to assuming that our perception of reality is reality that we don’t recognize how much we bring to that perception.

-But as soon as you view the scene through a camera lens, an action loses not only its motion but its motivation.”
+But as soon as you view the scene through a camera lens, an action loses its motion and motivation.

 “The coach is really disappointed in me.”